-During February the month of faith, each week let us pray for the four black Catholic candidates for sainthood: Mother Henriette Delille, Mother Mary Lange, Father Augustus Tolton and Pierre Toussaint.
-We are blessed and grateful that today there are four black Catholic candidates for sainthood: two religious sisters, a lay person, and a priest.
+During February the month of faith, each week let us pray for the six black Catholic candidates for sainthood: Sister Thea Bowman, Mother Henriette Delille, Julia Greeley, Mother Mary Lange, Father Augustus Tolton and Pierre Toussaint.
+We are blessed and grateful that today there are six black Catholic candidates for sainthood.
 For all American Catholics, they are models of holiness and service.

 Let us learn more about what becoming a saint involves and why we should strive to become more saintlike.